boson-php/docs/07.components/uri.md

 // abc://user:pass@example.com:123/path/data?k=val&k2=val2#frag
 ```

-You can use the properties to access the corresponding URI component.
+You can use the corresponding properties to access the data located
+inside the `Uri`.

 - `$uri->scheme` – Contains a scheme component.
 May be `null` if the scheme is
   not defined in the URI.